-The rocks can comprise the substrate surface, rise above the substrate surface, or in some cases be covered with a thin layer of sand or mud (e.g, in the case of surfgrass beds - the surfgrass is anchored on rock but the presence of surfgrass can cause a thin layer of sand to be deposited on the rock, thus obscuring the rock from the view on the surface).
+The rocks can comprise the substrate surface, rise above the substrate surface, or in some cases be covered with a thin layer of sand or mud (e.g., in the case of some surfgrass beds - the surfgrass is anchored on rock but the presence of surfgrass can cause a thin layer of sand to be deposited on the rock, thus obscuring the rock from the view on the surface).

 Rocky habitat consists of outcrops or deposits of the above-described material either along the shoreline or in submerged areas.
 The individual rock structures or fragments within a rocky habitat area are often interspersed with gravel or sediment and overlain with biogenic habitat features.
 This creates a complex mix of substrate characteristics that all contribute to the form and function of the rocky habitat.
-Thus, a rocky habitat can have non-rock (sand, gravel, biological) components.
+Thus, rocky habitat areas can have non-rock (sand, gravel, biological) components.
 These habitats are variously referred to as rocky reefs, rocky banks, rocky beaches, rocky intertidal areas, rocky subtidal areas, boulder fields, rocky debris fields, benches, rock pavement, sea stacks, wash rocks, pinnacles, and many other names.

+b.
 Rocky Habitat Type Classifications

 To appropriately manage the resources within these rocky areas, the differences and similarities between the many rocky habitat types must be recognized.
 For the purpose of this management strategy, Oregon's rocky habitats are grouped into three major classifications based on proximity to shore, jurisdictional boundaries, and ecological zone.
-Within these main classifications many other sub-classifications may be present including rocky intertidal and subtidal, cliffs, tidepools, etc. Additional descriptions of rocky habitat environments can be found in Appendix H.
+Within these main classifications many other sub-classifications may be present including rocky intertidal and subtidal, cliffs, tidepools, etc. Additional descriptions of rocky habitat environments can be found in Appendix B.

 - a.
-Rocky Shoreline all rocky habitat (encompasses cliffs, tidepools, and rocky intertidal) between the upland vegetation line and extreme low water.
+Rocky Shoreline all rocky habitat between the statutory vegetation line described in ORS 390.770and extreme low water (encompasses cliffs, tidepools, and rocky intertidal).
 These areas may be reached by foot from shore (regardless of hazard or convenience). - i.
-Rocky upland rocky habitat area between the upland vegetation line and extreme high water line. - ii.
+Rocky upland rocky habitat area between the statutory vegetation line and extreme high water line.
+In unvegetated areas, this is delineated at the 16 foot elevation contour. - ii.
 Rocky intertidal rocky habitat area between extreme high water line and extreme low water line. - b.
 Submerged Rocky Habitat all rocky habitat below extreme low water, out to the deepest limits of the Territorial Sea.
 This area includes submerged rocky reefs, shallow rocky subtidal, and other submerged rocky habitats. - c.
-Offshore Rocks and Islands Any rock or landform within the territorial sea separated from the mainland at mean high water which remains above the surface of the sea at mean high water5.
+Offshore Rocks and Islands Any rock or landform within the territorial sea separated from the mainland at mean high water which remains above the surface of the sea at mean high water.

-5 As defined by the U.S. Fish and Wildlife Service.
+&lt;sup>6 As defined by the U.S. Fish and Wildlife Service.